 9.1 The contents of this Article apply to the development of guidelines by departments and the library (i.e., the "unit") that may be used when applying University Criteria governing annual performance evaluations, tenure (where applicable), and promotions to faculty members who are subject to this Agreement.
-With the exception of Article IV of University of North Florida Thomas G. Carpenter Library Bylaws: Articles Governing Terms and Conditions of Employment of Library Faculty, approved on March 28, 2007, as modified and incorporated in this Agreement as Appendix H which shall govern evaluation procedures for librarians until evaluation procedures specific to librarians are included in Article 18, all previously approved bylaws relating to wages, hours, or terms and conditions of employment, including the previous Appendix H Model Performance Evaluation By-Law, are deemed null and void.
+All previously approved bylaws relating to wages, hours, or terms and conditions of employment, including the previous Appendix H Model Performance Evaluation By-Law, are deemed null and void.